boryspaulewicz/bhsdtr/Readme.md

 A broad class of models, some of which can be thought of as simplified in a meaningful way, can be obtained just by restricting the values of the elements of the &gamma; vector when using the two new link functions.
-For example, by using the 'log_ratio' link function and fixing all the ratios at log(1) = 0 we get, as a special case, the parsimonious SDT model as described in this great [paper](https://link.springer.com/article/10.3758/s13428-019-01231-3)
+For example, by using the "log_ratio" link function and fixing all the ratios at log(1) = 0 we get, as a special case, the parsimonious SDT model as described in this great [paper](https://link.springer.com/article/10.3758/s13428-019-01231-3)